modelop/modelop.github.io/Product Manuals/Record Sets and Control Records/index.md

 ## Streams and Control Records

-When using recordsets, the input and output Streams should also be configured for recordsets by adding the `"Batching":"explicit"` flag.
+A input stream reads records in batches.
+If the recordsets flag is ON for an input slot of the model, these batches become recordsets consumed by the model.
+The Batching property of the stream descriptor controls when the engine decides that it has read enough records to form a new batch/recordset.
+Setting “Batching” to “explicit” tells the engine that it should form a recordsets only if it encounters a special end-of-recordset control records.

 For example, a valid input stream descriptor for the second example above might be:
 ``` json
 {
   "Loop": false,